 Innovation in the EU remains highly concentrated in a limited number of regions.
 In the southern and eastern Member States, innovation performance is poorer and regions close to innovation centres - mainly capitals - do not benefit from their proximity.
-It is therefore necessary to develop policies that support innovation in less developed regions and that connect businesses, research centres and specialized services to businesses in different regions.
+It is therefore necessary to develop policies that support technological and non-technological innovations in less developed regions and that connect businesses, research centres and specialized services to businesses in different regions.
+Cultural and creative assets are considered important unique inputs for these innovative processes.

-Despite being drivers of economic growth, the concentration of knowledge economies also contributes to widening the development gap between regions.
+Despite being drivers of economic development, the concentration of knowledge economies also contributes to widening the development gap between regions.
 Regions differ in terms of the intensity and mix of knowledge and innovation activities, thus having different capacities to innovate and innovation processes of various levels of complexity.
 Each territorial innovation pattern can be reinforced by knowledge acquisition from outside the region.
 Achieving positive regional economic development based on research and innovation depends on ability of regions to capitalise on their assets.

-A clear core-periphery polarisation exists as a result of the existing mechanisms of knowledge production.
+A clear core-periphery polarisation exists as a result of the current mechanisms of knowledge production.
 Regional specialisation patterns by technology use reveal that technology regions (i.e. sectors that actively produce technological solutions) are mainly capital city regions.
 The adoption of increasing 4.0 technologies and processes based on the cyber-physical systems and the internet of things (IoT) which requires new policies regional patterns of technology production show that "islands of innovation" can emerge in less advanced regions.
 From a societal perspective, a specific emphasis shall be put on digital skills acquisitions to limit the exclusion risk of certain groups, such as the elderly, that may not be well prepared for this rapid transformation.

 SMEs in the EU represent 99% of enterprises, 57% of the value added, and employ 66% of the EU labour force.
 SMEs are considered the backbone of the European economy.
 However, regions provide different enabling conditions, challenges, opportunities and threats with respect to SMEs growth.
 Local and regional governance is increasingly important for economic development and competitiveness, as it has the capacity to support companies on many levels.
-The role of quality governance systems defined as providing two advantages (i) ensuring transparency in decision making and stability and (ii) fostering entrepreneurship and SME creation is crucial.
+The role of quality governance systems is crucial and is defined as providing two advantages (i) ensuring transparency in decision making and stability and (ii) fostering entrepreneurship and SME creation.